Graph-based Decentralized Task Allocation for Multi-Robot Target Localization: Conclusion

 \section{Conclusion}

-In this paper, we presented \method, a decentralized method for dynamic task allocation in a target localization scenario. \method ~ can operate on different types of agents with a single model, since a uniform heterogeneity-aware preprocessing is used to model the heterogeneity.
-Comprehensive experiments show that with the V-Cycle structure and heterogeneity-aware preprocessing, our method has near-optimal performance and good scalability on team size and composition.

-Limitations still occur in the connection to upstream perception and downstream planning.
+In this paper, we present \method, a decentralized method for task allocation in a target localization scenario.
+We show that \method ~ can operate on different types of robots using a single scalable model by utilizing heterogeneity-aware feature preprocessing.
+Comprehensive experiments show that with the V-Cycle structure and heterogeneity-aware preprocessing, our method has near-optimal performance and good scalability on team size and composition.Limitations still occur in the connection to upstream perception and downstream planning.
 In future work, we aim to extend our method to an end-to-end system and deploy it on real-world multi-robot systems.
 We will also explore the model's robustness against latency in multi-round aggregation and the efficient use of historical collaborative data.